Vis4Sense/student-projects/2023-2024/llm-trading.md

 -  Questions and difficulty
    - None
 - Next step
    - Leave forecasting on the side and start working on the RL models that use sentiment analysis

+Xiruo Sun
+1. Progress
+   - write my own environment code
+2. Question and difficulty
+   - there are some error with the code, need to be modified
+3. Next step
+   - modify the code and do some experienments

 # 06 Mar 2024

 Project separation: